The Maid Freed from the Gallows: Judy Collins and Bob Dylan versions

 Judy Collins performed the song "Anathea" throughout 1963 (including a rendition at the 1963 Newport Folk Festival), credited to Neil Roth and Lydia Wood.
-It is thematically similar to the Hungarian "Feher Anna", even to the detail of the name of the brother (Lazlo).
+It is thematically similar to the Hungarian "Fehér László", even to the detail of the names of the characters (Anathea and Laszlo Feher).
 It appeared on her third album, Judy Collins 3, released in early 1964.

 Bob Dylan recorded a thematically similar "Seven Curses" in 1963, during the sessions for his The Times They Are A-Changin' album.
 Dylan first performed the song in April 1963 at his Town Hall concert, and would perform it again at his October 1963 Carnegie Hall show.
 The song tells a similar story but from the point of view of the condemned's daughter.
 Here, it is not the maiden who is to be hanged but her father, for stealing a stallion.
 The woman offers to buy her father's freedom from the judge, who responds: "Gold will never free your father/ the price my dear is you, instead".
 The maiden pays the judge's terrible price but wakes the next morning to find that her father has been hanged, anyway.
 Dylan's development of the song came soon after his return from England where he met A.L.
 "Bert" Lloyd who has claimed credit for translating into English the above referenced Hungarian folksong.